Basic skills check

 Maths should make sense, and a good tutor can be a great help here.
 If the basics don’t make sense to the learner then what hope do they have of getting to grips with the harder material in the exam specification?

 To find out more about my tuition services, take a look at my Maths Help page.
-You can sign up there for free membership of the B28 Maths Tutor site to access some useful free resources, and also see what other services I have to offer.
+You can sign up there to access some useful free resources, and also see what other services I have to offer.